 Whether you're crushing a new TV series or sending work emails, there's nothing more frustrating than when your Amazon Fire® tablet suddenly stops working.
 Fire tablets (formerly known as Kindle Fire) are great for reading, watching, gaming, and more, but like all devices, they do experience glitches.
 Unsure what to do when your Fire is stuck on the logo or suddenly can't connect to Wi-Fi?
 You've come to the right place.

 Here at Asurion, we find and fix tech issues—fast.
-Whether you need help speeding up your phone, fixing a TV with no sound, or stopping annoying spam text messages, our experts can help no matter what the problem is.
-Here's their guide to troubleshooting five common Amazon Fire issues: a frozen or unresponsive screen, charging issues, problems connecting to Wi-Fi, app errors and audio problems.
+Here's a guide from our experts for troubleshooting five common Amazon Fire issues: a frozen or unresponsive screen, charging issues, problems connecting to Wi-Fi, app errors and audio problems.

 Fire stuck on logo screen